Park Yong-man: Shutting down the Korean National Army Corps

-Also while in Hawaii, as Park still considered that a military confrontation with Japan was likely, he established the Korean Military Corps.
-A firm believer in the use of military force to secure independence for Korea, Park gradually fell out with Syngman Rhee and others in the KNA, who favored a more diplomatic solution to Korea's annexation by Japan.
+Park gradually fell out with Syngman Rhee and others in the KNA, who favored a more diplomatic solution to Korea's annexation by Japan.
 There were also clashes over funding, with Rhee preferring the available funds collected from the Korean-American community to be spent on education rather than maintaining the Korean Military Corps.
 The funding issue became problematic, and the Corps was shut down in 1917 because of this.

 Back in Korea, opposition to Japanese rule was increasing, and following the 1 March 1919 uprising which resulted in the Declaration of Independence, Park translated the Declaration into English for publication in Honolulu.
 Then, in May 1919, Park joined the American Expeditionary Force, which was embarking for Siberia.